 A Siem Reap Local's Guide: 11 Questions Answered by a Tuk-Tuk Driver of 12 Years

 Sokha Chea has been driving tuk-tuks on the Angkor circuit since 2014.
-He estimates he's done the Small Circuit over 3,000 times.
-He speaks four languages (Khmer, English, French, and basic Japanese), knows every temple guard by name, and has strong opinions about which sunrise spot tourists should actually use.
-I spent four days with him and then interviewed him over dinner at his favorite restaurant in town.
+By his own count, he's run the Small Circuit more than 3,000 times.
+He speaks four languages — Khmer, English, French, and basic Japanese — knows every temple guard by name, and holds firm opinions about which sunrise spot tourists should actually use.
+What follows is twelve years of his hard-won knowledge, distilled into the eleven questions worth asking before you go.

 What's the number one mistake tourists make at Angkor Wat?

-They come for sunrise and leave by 8AM.
-That's crazy.
-You paid $37 for a day pass or $62 for three days — spend the time.
-After sunrise, most tourists leave for breakfast.
-Between 7:30 and 9AM, Angkor Wat is practically empty.
-That's when you explore the bas-relief galleries, climb to the upper level, and actually see the temple without 500 people in your photos.
+They come for sunrise and leave by 8AM — and that's the wasted opportunity.
+You've paid $37 for a day pass or $62 for three days, so spend the time you bought.
+After sunrise, most tourists peel off for breakfast.
+Between 7:30 and 9AM, Angkor Wat stands practically empty.
+That's the window to explore the bas-relief galleries, climb to the upper level, and see the temple without 500 strangers in your frame.

-Also, everyone goes to the north reflecting pool for sunrise.
-The south pool has fewer people and a better angle.
-I've been saying this for years.
+And while everyone crowds the north reflecting pool for sunrise, the south pool draws fewer people and a better angle.
+Sokha has been pointing this out for years.

 Which temples should first-timers prioritize?